kensanni/Automate-Drupal-deployment/readme.md

         ```
           server_name your_domain_name.com;
         ```
-    3. create the drupal image by running the command below
+    3. create the Drupal image by running the command below
         ```
           packer build drupal.json
         ```
-4. Deploy the infrastructure to AWS with terraform. follow the step below to do that
+4. Deploy the infrastructure to AWS with terraform.
+Follow the step below to do that

     1. move into the terraform directory
         ```